grabartley/coderdojo-zen-projects/src/cp-projects-service/README.md

 # cp-projects-service

-This is the projects microservice for the CoderDojo Zen platform.
-This microservice handles:
+This is the projects microservice which forms the backend of my project.
+It handles:

   * Runtimes of projects of the following types:
     * Python 3
     * NodeJS
     * Java
+  * Implementation of API endpoints
   * Version control for projects using GitHub
   * Creation/Update/Deletion of projects
   * Project statistics tracking

-This microservice will be integrated into the existing Zen stack to work alongside the other microservices once CA400 is finished.
+This microservice is designed to fit into the existing Zen stack to work alongside the other microservices once integration takes place.

 ### Running the microservice